 Have you ever noticed that some descendants or Japanese people seem to feel superior?
 Do they seem a little arrogant and prejudiced?
 You weren't the only one to realize this, in this article we're going to tackle the complex issue of superiority.

-I'm kind of afraid to write articles like this, since people can't think and reason that when I'm talking about something, I don't mean everyone but one small percentage.
+I am somewhat afraid to write articles like this, as people can't think and reason that when I am talking about something, I am not referring to everyone but a small percentage.

 If you are of Japanese descent and do not fit the criticism of this article, congratulations!
 Please don't think I'm criticizing the descendants, I'm actually a little jealous.
 This is just constructive criticism for the attitude of some.